Operators

 >=

-This operation will evaluate to TRUE if the left operand is greater than or equal to the right operand, and FALSE otherwise.
-Comparing a defined value with an undefined results in undef.
+This operation evaluates to TRUE if the left operand is greater than or equal to the right operand, and FALSE otherwise.
+Comparing a value with undef or an undefined field or variable returns an unknown value.

 Example 11.
 Greater or Equal